Hero Background

 Top 9 Sauce Labs Alternatives in 2026

-This list includes four managed cloud platforms and five open-source or self-hosted options.
+This list includes five managed cloud platforms and four open-source or self-hosted options.
 Each entry covers what the tool does best, pricing, and who it fits.

 1. TestMu AI (Formerly LambdaTest)